Vonage/vonage-kotlin-sdk/README.md

 **Q: Why use this SDK instead of the [Vonage Java Server SDK](https://github.com/Vonage/vonage-java-sdk)?**

-**A:** This Kotlin SDK is actually based on the to improve the user experience in Kotlin.
-It adds syntactic sugar, so you can avoid the cumbersome builder pattern in favour of a more idiomatic DSL-like syntax.
+**A:** This Kotlin SDK is actually based on the Java SDK to improve the user experience in Kotlin.
+It adds syntactic sugar, so you can avoid the cumbersome builder pattern in favour of a more idiomatic DSL-like syntax, optional and named parameters with default values etc. whilst still reataining the strong typing offered by the Java SDK.
 Furthermore, you are more partially shielded from "platform types" (the `!`) so you have a better idea of what is and isn't nullable when creating requests.

 **Q: What is your policy on thread safety?**